techsouvik/techsouvik/README.md

 <h3>I'm a Backend Developer🦾, currently exploring different backend technologies🌏🖱</h3>

-## 🎓 I am an undergrad majoring in Computer Science
+## 🎓 I am an 2024 Engineering Grad majoring in Computer Science

 - 👯 I’m looking to contribute more to the **OpenSource Community**